Davide Frattesi: International career

-He made his debut with the Italy U21 squad on 6 September 2019, scoring two goals as a substitute in the friendly match won 4–0 against Moldova.
+He made his debut with the Italy U21 squad on 6 September 2019, scoring two goals as a substitute in a 4–0 friendly win 4–0 against Moldova in Catania.
+He was included in the squad for the 2021 UEFA European Under-21 Championship, where the team reached the quarter-finals, losing out to eventual runners-up Portugal 5–3 in extra time.

-He was selected in the senior Italy squad for the 2022 Finalissima against Argentina on 1 June 2022 and for 2022–23 UEFA Nations League group stage matches against Germany, Hungary, England and Germany between 4 and 14 June 2022.
+Frattesi was included by manager Roberto Mancini in the Italy senior squad for the 2022 Finalissima against Argentina on 1 June 2022 and for 2022–23 UEFA Nations League group stage matches against Germany, Hungary, England and Germany between 4 and 14 June 2022.
+He made his senior debut in the former Nations League match, which ended in a 1–1 home draw.